percona/everest-doc/docs/use/database_view.md

    ![!image](../images/database_view.png)

-Click on the individual database, and you can perform the following actions:
+By clicking on the individual database, you will be able to perform various actions such as:

    ![!image](../images/database_view_actions.png)